bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

      </samerica>
     </regions>

-Item access works as with SednaXPath, except you get the items within the Element instead of the items of the list returned by the query:
+Item access works as with SednaXQuery, except you get the items within the Element instead of the items of the list returned by the query:

     >>> z[0]